 The contents of each package (or lot for produce presented in bulk in the transport vehicle) must be uniform and contain only early or ware potatoes of the same origin, variety, quality, colour of the skin, colour of the flesh and size (if sized).

+However, a mixture of ware potatoes of varieties distinctly different in skin colour may be packed together in a sales package, provided they are uniform in quality and, for each variety concerned, in origin.
+However, in case of those mixtures uniformity in size is not required.

 The visible part of the contents of the package (or lot for produce presented in bulk in the transport vehicle) must be representative of the entire contents.

 B. Packaging